oyongjoo/nrc7292-analysis/WORK_LOG.md

 - Prefer editing existing files over creating new ones

 ## Session Context
-- Completed comprehensive architecture analysis with real function names from source code
+- Completed comprehensive analysis of NRC7292 HaLow driver with 7 major documentation areas
-- Created detailed documentation for data flow, initialization, and power management
-- User requested work_log to maintain continuity between Claude sessions
+- All documentation verified to be based on actual source code implementations
+- User emphasized importance of source code accuracy for future reference and understanding
+- Created comprehensive analysis covering architecture, protocols, networking, regulatory, and testing
-- Ready for next phase: WIM protocol and mesh networking analysis
+- Ready for advanced topics or specific implementation guidance

 ---
 *Last Updated: 2025-06-15*